Winston Peters: SuperGold Card

 The SuperGold Card has been one of Peters's flagship initiatives.
 As a condition of the 2005 confidence-and-supply agreement between New Zealand First and the Labour Government, Peters launched the SuperGold Card in August 2007.
-New Zealand First established a research team to design the SuperGold Card, which included public transport benefits like free off-peak travel (funded by the Government) and discounts from businesses and companies across thousands of outlets.
+It included public transport benefits like free off-peak travel (funded by the Government) and discounts from businesses and companies across thousands of outlets.
 Peters negotiated with then Prime Minister Helen Clark despite widespread opposition to the card on the grounds of high cost.